JuanCampbsi/projeto-omnistack_11/README.md

-# Projeto Omnistack-11🚀💻🏋️‍♂️💪
+# Project Omnistack-11🚀💻🏋️‍♂️💪

-### Descrição 🏡
+### Description 🏡
-O objetivo do sistema é conectar pessoas que querem ajudar financeiramente á ONGS (Organizações não governamentais sem fins lucrativos) que possuem casos dos mais variados tipos.
-As ONGS podem ser cadastradas em um sistema web no qual gera um ID para login e dentro do sistema web são cadastrados o título do caso, a descrição e os valores em reais da ajuda.
+The purpose of the system is to connect people who want to help financially to NGOs (Non-Profit Non-Governmental Organizations) that have cases of the most varied types.
+NGOs can be registered on a web system which generates an ID for login and The case title, description and help values ​​in reais are registered within the web system.
-As pessoas podem ajudar através da aplicação mobile criada, onde é possível ver todos os casos e seus detalhes e entrar em contato via Whatsapp e Email.
+People can help through the mobile application created, where it is possible to see all cases and their details and get in touch via Whatsapp and Email.

-* O projeto foi realizado durante a Semana OmniStack da RocketSeat 11.0
+* The project was carried out during the OmniStack Week of RocketSeat 11.0

 <p align="center">
   <a>